-A Bachelor of Journalism allows you to become a global communicator and influence what the world reads, watches and understands.
+Become a global communicator and influence what the world reads, watches and understands.

-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 LOWEST ATAR TO RECEIVE AN OFFER 2023 DURATION START SEMESTER HONOURS DUAL PROGRAM AVAILABLE (See page 3) ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 737001 2040 80.00 / 28.75 80.10 76.95 3 years full-time (or part-time equivalent) 1, 2 St Lucia Additional year of study Arts, Business Management, Communication, Laws (Honours), Science Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)
+LOWEST ATAR TO RECEIVE AN OFFER 2024 START SEMESTER DUAL PROGRAM AVAILABLE (SEE PAGE 3) ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 737001 2040 78.00 / 27.75 78.80 3 years full-time (or part-time equivalent) 1, 2 St Lucia year of Arts, Business Management, Communication, Laws (Honours), Science Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2023 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2023.
+- < Minimum (adjusted) selection threshold 2024 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2024.
 The Lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.